-AutoLaunch is the logic software that automatically deploys and retracts the Gen 2+ Surf Tabs.
-When turned on, AutoLaunch automatically deploys either one, or all three of the tabs to enable the boat to reach a fully-planed position faster.
-As the boat accelerates and reaches its approximate planing speed, called the crossover speed, the tabs will automatically retract to their normal running position.
-Generally, Single Tab AutoLaunch is all that is necessary for most activities.
+AutoLaunch is the logic software which automatically deploys and retracts the surf tabs.
+For NXTs, AutoLaunch will automatically deploy the center tab allowing the boat to quickly get on plane.
+As the boat accelerates and reaches its approximate planing speed-also known as crossover speed-the tabs will automatically retract to their normal running positions.

+Note: For most activities, Single Tab AutoLaunch is sufficient.

-Crossover speeds are pre-set but can be adjusted on the Ballast and Tab Settings page.
-The crossover speed is the speed at which the boat no longer needs assistance in reaching a fully-planed position.
-The only reason to adjust the crossover speed from the factory preset is if the boat's normal operating weight is consistently very light or very heavy.
-In that case, the speed can be decreased for light weight and increased for heavier loads.
+Crossover speeds are pre-set, but may be adjusted from the Ballast/Tab Settings page.
+The crossover speed is the speed at which the boat no longer needs assistance reaching a fully-planed position.
+There is only reason the user should ever adjust crossover speed: if the boat's normal operating weight is consistently very light or very heavy.
+In such cases, the speed can be decreased for light weight boats and increased for heavier boats.

 Adjusting the crossover speed will take some experimentation.
-The goal is to get the boat to plane quickly without causing any spray.
-If your boat will be consistently heavily weighted with persons and ballast, increase the crossover speed to keep the tabs in the down (deployed) position longer.
-You can increase the crossover speed by tapping the UP arrow next to the tab(s) to be increased.
+The goal is to get the boat on plane quickly and without causing any spray.
+If your boat will be heavily weighted with persons/ ballast for any consistent period, increase the crossover speed to keep the tabs in the down (deployed) position longer.
+You can raise crossover speed by tapping the + next to the tab(s) you wish to increase.

-If the boat will consistently be run without ballast or with only a few people, decrease the crossover speed to pull the tabs up earlier.
-To decrease the crossover speed for a particular tab (center tab or Gen 2+ tabs), tap the down arrow next to that tab.
+If you plan to consistently run the boat without ballast or with only a few people, decrease the crossover speed to pull the tabs up earlier.
+Crossover speed for the center tab, tap the - next to that tab.